Jathusan19/Job-portal/README.md

 *Working as a team OF 3

 *ALMOST completed the core
-$ HAVE TO PUSH SOME NOTIFICATIOS
+$ HAVE TO PUSH SOME NOTIFICATION

 * Now QA
 * Next Hosting